abrennec/sose20_cc2/08_inh_final_project/readme.md

     apple anApple;

     fruit* aFruit = &anApple;
-    aFruit->printName();
-    aFruit->printColor();   // ???
-Output error ???
+    aFruit->printName();        // !!!
+This will not print apple's color!!!

     return 0;
 }
 ```

-When the derived class overrides a base class function like in this example, the pointer of type base class cannot resolve the specific function call that belongs to the derived class.
+When the derived class overrides a base class function like in this example, **the pointer of type base class cannot resolve the specific function call** that belongs to the derived class.
 With the help of specifying a function as **virtual** the relationship can be resolved.

 ### Virtual Functions